Incubus' seventh album was released on July 12, 2011 !!

 An image that entails a lot of daring, talent, and extraordinary ability.

 This album is a musical delight that takes you on a wonderful journey between amazing sounds and lyrics.
-He slowly sweeps you away with the slow pace, stroking you but occasionally moving you a little here and a little there.
+He slowly sweeps you away at a slow pace, stroking you but occasionally moving you a little here and a little there.
 You feel as if your brain is going through an out-of-body experience as it hovers from above and floats among the clouds.

-The only two singles that came out of the album and gave a little taste of what's going on inside are "Adolescents" and "Promises, Promises".
-But there are much more wonderful...
-"Thieves" that gives you the feeling that Brandon may have lived in the country for a while...
+The only two singles that came out of the album and gave a little taste of what's going on inside our "Adolescents" and "Promises, Promises".
+But there are many more wonderful...
+"Thieves" gives you the feeling that Brandon may have lived in the country for a while...
 "Isadore" is a kind of charming love song...
-"In The Company Of Wolves" that gives a few moments for self-observation...
+"In The Company Of Wolves" gives a few moments for self-observation...
 "Switchblade” which is the most rhythmic song on the album that shakes you a bit and of course the song that bears the name of the album and also opens it.